Scott Hilton (politician)

-Scott Hilton is an American banker and politician from Georgia.
-Hilton is a Republican member of the Georgia House of Representatives from District 48.
-He formerly represented District 95.
-Hilton is a Senior Vice President in a national bank.
+Scott Hilton is a real estate investment firm executive and politician representing the 48th District in the Georgia House of Representatives.
+He serves constituents in Peachtree Corners, Johns Creek, and Roswell.
+At the Capitol, Hilton is the vice chair of the House Education Committee where he has sponsored and passed legislation on education, social media protections for minors, and support for disabled Georgians.
+Hilton is also vice chair of the House Creative Arts and Entertainment Committeewhere he has passed legislation on film tax credits.

-Education
+Education and career

 Hilton earned a bachelor's degree with honors in finance and international business with a minor in psychology from Georgetown University in 2002.
 Hilton earned a one-year accelerated MBA from Emory University in 2006.

-Career

 From 2006 to 2016, Hilton was a senior vice president at Bank of America Merrill Lynch.
-In 2016, Hilton became the senior vice president of commercial banking at SunTrust Banks (now, Truist Financial).
+In 2016, Hilton became the senior vice president of commercial banking at SunTrust Banks, which is now Truist Financial.

+Hilton was Senior Vice President of Commercial Banking at SouthState Bank from March 2021 to Jan 2024.
+He is currently the Managing Director of High Peak Capital.

+Georgia House of Representatives

-On November 8, 2016, Hilton won election unopposed and became a Republican member of Georgia House of Representatives for District 95.
-Hilton was sworn in on January 9, 2017.
+On November 8, 2016, Hilton won his election unopposed and became a Republican member of Georgia House of Representatives for District 95.
+He was sworn in on January 9, 2017.

 In November 2018, Hilton lost the election for District 95 with 48.60% of the vote.
-Hilton was defeated by Beth Moore.
+He was defeated by Beth Moore.

 On November 8, 2022, Hilton defeated Democrat Mary Robichaux for election to District 48 with 54.3% of the vote and was sworn in on January 9, 2023.

+On November 5, 2024, Hilton defeated Democrat Laura Murvartian with 54.9% of the vote.

-Hilton has authored or sponsored 95 bills.
-He is a member of the Republican party.
+Hilton has authored or sponsored dozens of bills on various issues.
+He is a member of the Republican Party.
 Hilton served as executive director for the Georgians First Commission under the Office of Governor Brian Kemp.
+Kemp fully endorsed Scott Hilton's reelection campaign.